orey/graphapps/README.md

   * The [graph](https://github.com/orey/graph) repo: The paper [Basic graph transformations](basic-graph-transformations.md) explains the intention of this repo.
 This repo is in Python.
 See also [a page in the repo](https://github.com/orey/graph/blob/master/graph_transformations/README.md).
   * The [graphappsjs](https://github.com/orey/graphappsjs) repo, which is targeting the same objective but analyzes the link of the programming language in that problem.

-  The underlying topic under those repos is also the capability of building a graph-oriented programming language.
-A good idea would be to propotype a DSL of graph-oriented programming language with Common Lisp.
+  The underlying topic under those repos is also the capability of building a graph-oriented programming language with adapted constructs.
+A direction to explore would be to propotype a DSL of a graph-oriented programming language with Common Lisp.

-### 3.2 Semantic data conversion
+### Semantic data conversion draft papers

+The following draft papers are exploring the semantic data conversion approach:

-The article [Arguments for semantic use in data conversion](arguments_semantic.md "arguments") gathers the various reasons why using a semantic approach can be interesting.
+  * The article [Arguments for semantic use in data conversion](arguments_semantic.md "arguments") gathers the various reasons why using a semantic approach can be interesting.

-The paper [Basic semantic graph transformations](basic-semantic-graph-transformations.md) aims at defining a set of basic graph transformations.
+  * The paper [Basic semantic graph transformations](basic-semantic-graph-transformations.md) aims at defining a set of basic graph transformations.

-The paper [Graphs and semantic data in industry](industry-data.md) talks about the opportunity of using RDF approaches to cenvert efficiently industrial data.
+  * The paper [Graphs and semantic data in industry](industry-data.md) talks about the opportunity of using RDF approaches to convert efficiently industrial data.

-### 3.3 Graph data visualization
+### Graph data visualization

-#### 3.3.1 Converting CSV data into RDF
+#### Converting CSV data into RDF

 Before being able to use semantic graph transformation on data, we must be able to convert CSV data to RDF.
 This is the objective of the `csv2rdf.py` tool available in the [rdftools](https://github.com/orey/rdftools) repo.